The following talks and workshops are designed for Key Stage 2 (KS2), please see below details for national curriculum links.

 Animal Adaptations Talk

 Find out all about this incredible scaly mammal, it’s habitats and amazing adaptations.
-Sadly, the pangolin is under threat, an estimated one animal every five minutes is taken from the wild, find out why and what we are doing to help these very special animals.
+Sadly, the pangolin is under threat, an estimated one animal is taken from the wild every five minutes.
+Find out why and what we are doing to help these very special animals.

 Key Stage 2 Workshops